erietz/pisync/README.md

 backup(remote_docs)
 ```

-Also see [an example config](example config) for how I backup my home server
+Also see [an example config][example config] for how I backup my home server
 both locally and to an offsite [raspberry pi][pi].

 # Notes